The team

 Anne Boynard

 Anne holds a M.Sc. in Ocean, Atmosphere, Climate and Remote Sensing (2006) and a PhD in Environment Sciences (2009).
 She performed a post-doc at NCAR (Boulder, USA) for 3 years, which was focused on the study of air quality using both satellite data and modeling.
 She is passionate about satellite observation analysis and interpretation for the monitoring of the atmospheric composition and its evolution, under the influence of human activities.
-She has contributed to assess the benefits and limitations of current and future satellite instruments (IASI, IASI-NG) for air quality monitoring.
-Her current research focuses on the validation and improvement of the IASI ozone retrievals.
-She also contributes to provide scientists with easy, free and open access to IASI atmospheric composition data along with quicklooks via the IASI/AERIS website (iasi.aeris-data.fr).
+She is involved in several projects including the assessment of the benefits and limitations of current and future satellite instruments (IASI, IASI-NG, IRS) for air quality monitoring, the validation and improvement of the IASI ozone retrievals as well as the study of the Asian monsoon impact on atmospheric chemistry and climate.
+She also contributes to provide scientists with easy, free and open access to IASI atmospheric composition data along with quick looks via the IASI/AERIS website (iasi.aeris-data.fr).

 Yannick Kangah